OlleMattsson/yijing/src/static/iching.md

 <a name="52"></a>
-52. Kên / Keeping Still, Mountain
+52. KÃªn / Keeping Still, Mountain

-above KêN KEEPING STILL, MOUNTAIN below KêN KEEPING STILL, MOUNTAIN
+above KÃªN KEEPING STILL, MOUNTAIN below KÃªN KEEPING STILL, MOUNTAIN

 The image of this hexagram is the mountain, the youngest son of heaven and earth.
 The male principle is at the top because it strives upward